 I joined to lead design during this phase, with responsibility for the core learning experience.
 My role combined hands-on product design, experience strategy, and the creation of scalable design foundations to support both product and team growth.

-Students struggled to maintain consistent study habits over time.
+Students struggled to maintain consistent study habits throughout the school year.

 To understand why engagement consistently dropped throughout the year, we ran a discovery phase combining quantitative and qualitative research.